danmacklin/erlang_cep/README.md

 	return [\"Nope\"]}

-###A "MatchRecognise" Row Function
+###Javascript "MatchRecognise" Row Functions

-"MatchRecognise" Functions find complex progressive patterns in data.
-Typically the Row Function is called from two perspectives.
-Initially the "first" parameter is set to true and the function acts as as a threshold check.
-In this mode you are trying to get a first value into the window.
-On subsequent calls the first parameter is set to false, and the data from the previous match is passed into the "otherRow" variable facilitating a comparison between the latest data and the last good match.
-The first parameter is set to false when matched data expires from the window, or a query fires (if resetStrategy is set to restart).
+"MatchRecognise" Functions are used to find complex progressive patterns in data.
+Typically a MatchRecognise Row Function is called from two perspectives.
+Initially the "matchRecogniseFirst" parameter is set to true and the function acts as as a threshold check.
+In this mode the function acts as a filter making sure that the new row data can be added to the Window.
+On subsequent calls the matchRecogniseFirst parameter is set to false, and the data from the previous match is passed into the "otherRow" variable facilitating a comparison between the latest data and the last good match.
+The matchRecogniseFirst parameter is set to false when matched data expires from the window, or a query fires (if resetStrategy is set to restart).

-When the first parameter is set to true, the function must return the data which will be passed to the reduce function.
+When the matchRecogniseFirst parameter is set to true, the function must return the data which will be passed to the window.

-When the first parameter is set to false, the function is being called from the perspective of "matchRecognise" so only needs to return true if a test has passed, or false otherwise.
+When the matchRecogniseFirst parameter is set to false, the function is being called from the perspective of "matchRecognise" so only needs to return true if a test has passed, or false otherwise.

+This is an example of a javascript MatchRecognise Row Function

     <<"var rowFunction = function(parameters, joins, row, otherRow, sequence, matchRecogniseFirst){